Caroverine

 FAQs

-Caroverine belongs to the class "antispasmodics", which is used to treat smooth muscle spasms and tinnitus.
-Smooth muscle spasm is a condition where involuntary contraction of intestinal muscle takes place.
-Tinnitus is a ringing or buzzing noise in one or both ears that may be constant or come and go, often associated with hearing loss.
+Caroverine belongs to the class antispasmodics, which is used to treat smooth muscle spasms and tinnitus.
 This medicine is also used in the treatment of certain cerebral circulatory disorders.

 Caroverine is an oto-neuroprotective (inner ear protective) medication.
-It works by blocking the action of a chemical messenger in the brain (glutamate) thereby reducing the severity of tinnitus and it also acts as an smooth muscle relaxant with calcium-channel blocking properties used in conditions associated with painful smooth muscle spasm.
+It works by blocking the action of a chemical messenger in the brain (glutamate), thereby reducing the severity of tinnitus, and it also acts as a smooth muscle relaxant with calcium-channel blocking properties used in conditions associated with painful smooth muscle spasm.

-Common side effects of Caroverine include headache, nausea, dryness in mouth, dizziness, blurred vision, urinary retention, difficulty breathing, rash.
+Common side effects of Caroverine include headache, nausea, dryness in the mouth, dizziness, blurred vision, urinary retention, difficulty breathing, and rash.

-Caroverine acts as an smooth muscle relaxant with calcium-channel blocking properties used in conditions associated with painful smooth muscle spasm.
+Caroverine acts as a smooth muscle relaxant with calcium-channel blocking properties, used in conditions associated with painful smooth muscle spasm.

 No, Caroverine is not available over the counter.
 It can only be taken if prescribed by a doctor.
 Take it only under the supervision of a healthcare professional.